What are custom static self cling stickers and labels and what can I use them for?

 Static cling stickers are made from electrostatically charged polyvinyl chloride, more commonly known as PVC, a clear self cling, non adhesive soft pvc which allows ease of removal after application.
 This cling film is very smooth and pliable due to the addition of extra fluid plasticizers into the PVC in its liquid state.
 This enables it to stick to smooth, clean, solid surfaces - mainly glass.
 This smooth finish creates an excellent surface for printing.
 The clear film is recommended for printing using screen printing or thermal transfer printing and is supplied on a kraft liner allowing computer cutting of the decal.
 It is most commonly applied to glass though will also adhere to other substrates such as steel and perspex.
 Decals produced with static cling can be removed cleanly after application.
 Preferred printing methods are thermal transfer or silk screen printing.

-Buy static cling stickers online for quality without the cost
+Buy static-like low tack stickers online for quality without the cost

-They will then be shipped to you in only 2 to 3 days with next day UK delivery as standard.
+They will then be shipped to you in only 2 to 3 working days with next day UK delivery after dispatch as standard.
 Spend over £50 and even the delivery is free!

-FAQ – Common questions about static cling stickers and labels answered!
+FAQ – Common questions about static cling vs low tack answered!

-Q. Do low tack work just like static cling?
+Q. Do low tack stickers and labels work just like static cling?

 Yes, and they’re up to 50% cheaper!
-Even if you leave them on a window or glass surface for years, they’ll peel off just as easily.
+Even if you leave them on a window or glass surface for years, they’ll peel off just as easily without residue.

 Q. What size options are available?